ChrisRDavila/band-website/README.md

 ## Description

-This practice is a fictitious band website with fake dates to practice image floating and CSS styling
+This practice is a fictitious band website with fake dates to practice image floating and CSS styling.

 ## Setup/Installation Requirements